determined-ai/determined/harness/determined/pytorch/README.md

 ## Gradient Aggregation:

-Gradient aggregation by a factor of N is just like mulitplying the batch size by N, except it saves on gpu memory because you process two batches and average their gradients before you apply the gradients.
+Gradient aggregation by a factor of N is just like multiplying the batch size by N, except it saves on GPU memory because you process two batches and average their gradients before you apply the gradients.
 This makes sense in distributed training because of the high communication cost of the allreduce.
-(There are some cases where it's not "just like multiplying batch size by N", such as with batch norm or if you are TODO:finish)
+(There are some cases where it's not "just like multiplying batch size by N", such as with batch norm).

 The only operation required for gradient aggregation are: